ddrone/urban-pancake/docs/Tasks.md

   * [x] Add router to the application
   * [x] Add widget gallery to the routes in order to be able to work on widgets independently of the features
   * [ ] Implement a timeout button
+  * [ ] Write down the data model for reminders
+  * [ ] Add a way to write down another daily reminder
+  * [ ] Implement the modal that will trigger when there is a reminder to show
 * [ ] Implement a way to save/load data to server, manually via buttons at first
 * [ ] Write the code to display timestamps in a relative way
 * [ ] Display the timestamps on every piece of data (projects, updates)